Donovan Mitchell NBA Preview vs. the Wizards

-Donovan Mitchell and the rest of the Cleveland Cavaliers will be facing the Washington Wizards on Wednesday at 7:00 PM ET.
+Donovan Mitchell plus his Cleveland Cavaliers teammates take on the Washington Wizards at 7:30 PM ET on Friday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-We're going to examine Mitchell's prop bets, using stats and trends to help you make good selections.
+Now let's dig into Mitchell's available prop bets, with a particular eye on stats and trends to help you make good picks.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.